OBSERVER: JOHN LATHAM AND THE DISTANT PERSPECTIVE

 16 John Islip St, London SW1P 4JU

-Exhibition open Monday – Friday 11am–5pm
+Exhibition open: Tuesday – Friday 11am–5pm

 For the first time, John Latham is the focus of an exhibition at Chelsea Space.
 This exhibition presents work by Latham that employs an aerial viewpoint and investigates how the use of this perspective is positioned in his wider thinking